affidaty-blockchain/trinci-smartcontracts/apps-rs/asset-arya/README.md

 - Destroys some asset from the specified account
-- Can be performed only by the asset `creator` or by an `authorized` account. or by a delegate account
+- Can be performed only by the asset `creator` or by an `authorized` account. or by a delegate account from the asset creator
-- If the call is from a contract the `origin` signer must be the `creator` or an `authorized` account.
+- If the call is from a contract the `origin` signer must be the `creator` or an `authorized` account or by a delegate account from the asset creator.

     ```json
     args: {